G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Modeling and rating in multi-level games

 \subsection{Discretization and adjacent categories model}

-We start addressing the issue of the multilevel results by assuming that the \gls{mov} variable, $d_t$, is discretized.
+We start addressing the issue of the multilevel results by discretizing the \gls{mov} variable, $d_t$.
 As a running example of the multi-level outcome, and to go beyond the ternary discretization of the difference between scored points, we define the results as follows:

 In this case $J=4$ but there is no intrinsic limit on the value of $J$.
-The threshold $\Delta$ must yet be defined: it may be fixed via optimization or determined by the experts of the game.
-But, even if we don't know how it was decided, everyone will understand its meaning from the above definitions.
-In general, the threshold, $\Delta$, should depend on the sport/competition as there is no reason to believe that the game-point difference defining the weak win should be the same in all sports.
+The threshold $\Delta$ must yet be defined and it may be fixed via optimization or determined by the experts of the game.
+But, even if we do not know how it was decided, everyone will understand its meaning from the above definitions.
+In general, the threshold, $\Delta$, should depend on the sport/competition as there is no reason to believe that the point difference defining the weak win should be the same in all sports; this will becomes clear in the examples comparing the association- and the American football games.

-Comparing to the direct modelling of $d_t$ as a random variable, the strength of the above discretization into $y_t$ is that we can focus on the most relevant results and will not be affected by the rare events, \ie the outliers, such as large values of $|d_t|$.
+Comparing to the direct modeling of $d_t$ as a random variable, the strength of the above discretization of $d_t$ into $y_t$ is that we can focus on the most relevant results and will not be affected by the rare events, \ie the outliers, such as large values of $|d_t|$.

 Furthermore, not only the discretization may be adjusted using the sport-specific knowledge but the discretization categories allow us to combine the objective measures, such as game-points (goals) with a subjective evaluation of the game.\footnote{For example, in ice hockey, in the last minute(s) of the game, the losing team often replaces the goalie with an offensive skater to increase the chances of drawing (which, in turn, forces the overtime).
 However, this also leaves the net undefended letting the winning team to score.
 While this potentially increases the \gls{mov}, $d_t$, it is not necessarily a sign of an overwhelming superiority of the winning team.
 Then, knowing that the last goal was scored into the empty net, we might reclassify the event, \eg from $\mfsH$ to $\mfwH$.